 OpenClaw vs Make (formerly Integromat)

-Make is a no-code automation platform.
-OpenClaw is an AI-first conversational assistant framework.
+Make is a hosted automation builder.
+OpenClaw is a self-hosted assistant framework for conversational workflows.

 Feature Comparison